intergral/observability-agent/readme.md

 ## Introduction
-The autoconfiguration and installer tool for Grafana Agent is a wrapper for Grafana Agent that can install the agent, detect which services are running on your machine, and automatically create a configuration file with integrations for detected services.
+The Observability Agent autoconfiguration and installer tool is a wrapper for Grafana Agent (https://grafana.com/docs/agent/latest/) that can install the agent, detect which services are running on your machine, and automatically create a configuration file with integrations for detected services.
 A Node/Windows exporter integration will be added by default.

 ## Prerequisites
 For Unix machines, the script will have to be run with root privileges, otherwise you will be prompted for your password during execution.
-Windows machines must have Powershell 5.1 or later installed.
+Windows machines must have Powershell 5.1 or later installed. macOS is not currently supported.

-On macOS, curl, tar, iproute2mac and jq must be pre-installed (curl and tar are likely already installed).
-The install commands for these tools are: brew install curl brew install tar brew install iproute2mac brew install jq

 The script will automatically detect what's running on your machine and add integrations to the config file.
 For this, each service you want to have an integration for must be running on its default port, these are: